stefanspringer1/SwiftGuide/README.md

 # Swift Guide

 This is a little guide for the programming language [Swift](https://www.swift.org), about the installation and how to get started.
-There is also an additional section on versioning of dependent packages and an overview of "dangerous" operations (which could cause a program to crash).
+There is also an additional section on versioning of dependent packages and an overview of "dangerous" operations or situations which could cause a program to crash.

 _All instructions and information are without any guarantee._